edlin/ignis/docs/ARCHITECTURE.md

 An Ignis plugin is a Node.js package under `server/plugins/<name>/` that exports an id, name, and a `register` function.
 On load it receives a context object with access to config, the WebSocket server, a file watcher, an Express router, a logger, and a persistent data directory.
 Plugins are enabled and disabled per vault, with state persisted in `data/plugin-config.json`.

 When enabled, a plugin's Express router is mounted at `/api/ext/<pluginId>/`.
 A plugin can also optionally bundle an Obsidian plugin, a directory containing a standard Obsidian plugin (manifest.json, main.js) that gets auto-installed into the vault on enable and removed on disable.
 This bridges the server and client sides: the Ignis plugin handles server logic and routes, while the bundled Obsidian plugin provides the in-app UI or behavior.

+The one Ignis plugin currently in the repo is **headless-sync** (`server/plugins/headless-sync/`).
+It wraps the [obsidian-headless](https://github.com/Yuri-Khomyakov/obsidian-headless) CLI (`ob`) and runs `ob sync --continuous` as a per-vault child process, optionally with `--pull-only` or `--mirror-remote`.
+Process state (running/stopped/error, pid, last activity, recent log lines) is broadcast over the WebSocket via a small per-vault subscription protocol.
+The bundled Obsidian plugin (`ignis-headless-sync`) adds a status bar item, a settings tab with start/stop/unlink controls, and a core-sync guard that hides Obsidian's own Sync setting from `core-plugins.json` reads while headless sync is active for that vault, so a different device syncing the "Active core plugins list" can't accidentally re-enable it.

 ## Demo mode